juanfranblanco/vscode-solidity/README.md

 Many thanks to:

 Christian Reitwiessner and the Ethereum team for Solidity https://github.com/ethereum/solidity

-Raghav Dua and everyone that contributed to Solium, the solidity linter, and the solidity parser.

 Nexus team for the original creation of the dappfile to structure contracts in projects https://github.com/nexusdev/dapple.

-Beau Gunderson for contributing the initial integration of solium  https://github.com/juanfranblanco/vscode-solidity/issues/24, the initial server and error mappings.

 Nick Addison, Elazar Gershuni, Joe Whittles for their contributions.